icpmoles/pyxback/content/post/gif/index.md

 To reduce the video file size remenber to remove the audio track.

 Since converting for every format can be cumbersome I recommend to only convert the gifs to webm since it's a good compromise between size and [device support](https://caniuse.com/webm).
 A good collection of quality sizes for the variuos resolutions can be found on the [Google VP9 Guide](https://developers.google.com/media/vp9/settings/vod#ffmpeg_command_lines).
-Remenber to add `-an` to the command when coming from a video.
+Remenber to add `-an` to the command when coming from a video and to skip the `-vf` parameter